stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/01-lido-sdvtm-obol.md

 **Note**: If you were invited to join the upcoming Lido x Obol Testnet, you will receive an ENR.
 Ensure you have this for the following steps.

-1. **Verify Node Sync**: Ensure the node is fully synced by checking logs or the synchronization widget.
-2. **Navigate to Header**: Click the Obol logo in the header.
-3. **Import ENR**: Import the ENR you received from Lido into the node.

 <Tabs
   defaultValue="participant"
   values={[